sisk-http/docs-v2/v1/fundamentals/requests.md

 ```

 In case of [ResolveForwardedOriginHost](../specification/spec/Sisk.Core.Http.HttpServerConfiguration.ResolveForwardedOriginHost) and an `X-Forwarded-Host` header is present, the value of this header will be used for server-side DNS matching.

+# Headers encoding

+Header encoding can be a problem for some implementations.
+On Windows, UTF-8 headers are not supported, so ASCII is used.
+Sisk has a built-in encoding converter, which can be useful for decoding incorrectly encoded headers.

+This operation is costly and disabled by default, but can be enabled under the [NormalizeHeadersEncodings](/specification/spec/Sisk.Core.Http.HttpServerFlags.NormalizeHeadersEncodings) flag.